Igalia/explainers/css/find-in-page/README.md

 * [A user wants to hide find-in-page results](https://stackoverflow.com/questions/77458310/confuse-browsers-in-built-find-in-page-feature) and could do so by styling them as transparent.

 ## Proposed Syntax

+Two pseudos are proposed as browsers differentiate between the currently active search result and other search results.

 ```css
 ::active-search {